sujal05v/QRCodeGenerator/README.md

 # 💡 Overview

-This project was created by following a YouTube tutorial as part of my Python learning journey.
-It helped me understand how to use external libraries and build useful real-world applications.
+This project was built as part of my Python learning journey.
+It helped me understand how to use external libraries and develop real-world applications

 # ⚙️ Features
 * 🔗 Generate QR codes from text or URLs